 The Terracotta Army usually tops list of things to do in Xi’an, and while it’s impressive, it’s not my very favorite for a variety of reasons.
 In addition to the fact that the warrior complex sits pretty significantly outside the city center, the museum that houses them is always packed no matter how early you go.
 I definitely recommend making a visit if you come, but I doubt this is a place you’ll return to on subsequent trips.

-Spend a Half-Day at Dayanta
+Spend half a day at Dayanta

 On the other hand, I’d say the Big/Great Wild Goose Pagoda of Xi’an is probably among the most underrated attractions for a Xi’an itinerary.
 Having been built in the mid-7th century—several hundred years before the City Wall and other important Xi’an structures—Dayanta (as the pagoda, as well as the nearest metro stop at known in Chinese) is not only a religion monument, but a large green space that houses a variety of commercial and culinary businesses.
 You can easily spend half a day here!

-Watch the Bell Tower Light Up
+Watch the Bell Tower light up

 Known in Chinese as Zhong Lou, the Bell Tower in Xi’an dates back essentially to the same period as the City Wall, near the end of the 14th century when the Ming were first taking power.
 While this structure is beautiful any time of day, it’s particularly nice around sunset, when it lights up in bright and brilliant colors.
 My favorite place to photograph the Xi’an Bell Tower, which is surrounded on all sides by shops, restaurants and hotels, is from the steps of Kaiyuan Shopping Mall.

-Eat Your Way Through the Muslim Quarter
+Eat your way through the Muslim Quarter

 There are many reasons to love the Xi’an Muslim Quarter, from its bright colors and festive environment, to an opportunity to interact with China’s least visible (and sadly, as of late, most persecuted) minority group.
 But my favorite part of traipsing through the streets just north of the Xi’an Drum Tower?
 Food, food and more food!
 Whether you savor fresh-grilled yang rou (lamb) skewers, try rou jia bing (aka the “Chinese hamburger”) or enjoy hundreds of fruit juice options, the Muslim Quarter is Xi’an’s kitchen.